7 injured in Philadelphia bus shooting, 4th gunfire incident in as many days

 Hospital nursing supervisors either declined to comment on the conditions of the patients they received, or did not immediately return a message seeking comment.

-Monique Braxton, deputy chief of communications for the Philadelphia school district, said the shooting occurred near two schools, Northeast High School and Crossan Elementary, but she didn’t know whether any students were victims.
+Monique Braxton, deputy chief of communications for the Philadelphia school district, said the shooting occurred near Crossan Elementary, but she didn’t know whether any students were victims.

 The elementary school was dismissing students at the time but pulled them back inside and locked down, she added.
 It was later given the all-clear from police.

-Wednesday's shooting came a day after a passenger on another bus was shot, marking the third time in three days that someone was killed while riding, entering or leaving a SEPTA bus.
+Wednesday's shooting followed shootings the previous three days in which someone was killed while riding, entering or leaving a SEPTA bus.

-That shooting occurred around 6:35 p.m.
-Tuesday, when police said a verbal argument and then a physical fight began.
+Tuesday's shooting occurred around 6:35 p.m., when police said a verbal argument and then a physical fight began.
 One of the two passengers exited, turned and fired two shots from a 9 mm handgun, hitting a man later identified as 37-year-old Carmelo Drayton.
 He died shortly afterward at a hospital.

 The shooter, who officials said was wearing one of the kinds of masks not allowed on the transit system, fled.
 Authorities were investigating possible motive, and no other injuries were reported.